barbarer/py4e-int/_sources/pictures/changeColor.rst

         .. tab:: Question

            Decrease the red by .5 and increase the blue and green by .5 in puppy.jpg.

            .. activecode::  11_4_1_WSq
                :nocodelens:

         .. tab:: Answer

+          .. datafile:: puppy.jpg
+             :image:
+             :fromfile: Figures/puppy.jpg
+             :hide:

           .. activecode::  11_4_1_WSa
               :nocodelens:
+              :datafile: puppy.jpg

               # STEP 1: USE THE IMAGE LIBRARY
               from image import *